mrakm/Instagram-clone-in-REACT/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/mrakm/](https://www.linkedin.com/in/mrakm/)

-- ⚡ Fun fact **People are attracted and repulsive toward react cuz it is a client side reactive library**
+- ⚡ Fun fact **People are attracted and repulsive toward react for the same reason "It is a client side reactive library"**

 <h3 align="left">Languages and Tools:</h3>